Name: Simon Rosner

 After becoming Germany's first European Junior Champion in 2006, Rosner went on to lead his country to a historic victory in the European Junior Team Championships - not only winning the trophy for the first time, but also ending England's 20-year grip on the title.

 Rosner won his first Tour title at the West of Ireland Open in 2009.
-In October 2012, the now 25-year-old reached his 11th PSA Tour final at the Santiago Open in Spain – and netted his sixth title after first upsetting local hero and defending champion Borja Golan in the semis, then beating Australian Cameron Pilley in the final.
+In October 2012, he reached his 11th PSA Tour final at the Santiago Open in Spain – and netted his sixth title after first upsetting local hero and defending champion Borja Golan in the semis, then beating Australian Cameron Pilley in the final.

 "I'm just so happy to have won my sixth PSA title," said the jubilant German afterwards.
 "I have been working really hard and that paid off finally."